 Yes.
 You can access all of freeCodeCamp's articles, videos, podcasts, and interactive coding lessons without creating an account.
 And if you don't create an account, we won't collect any personal data about you.

 This said, if you want to earn freeCodeCamp's developer certifications, you will need to create an account so we can follow your progress through our curriculum.

-We'll ask you for your email address so you can use it to sign into freeCodeCamp.
-You can also opt-in to receive weekly emails from Quincy Larson - freeCodeCamp's founder - with helpful programming-related links.
+We'll ask you for your email address so you can use it to sign into freeCodeCamp, and so we can send you announcements and helpful programming-related links.

 When you create an account on freeCodeCamp, we publish a developer portfolio page for you on freeCodeCamp.org.
 If you want, you can add details about yourself, like your name, geographic location, and a link to your personal website.

 By default, your developer portfolio will show which freeCodeCamp lessons you have completed and when you completed them.
 It will also show your code solutions for our algorithm challenges, links any projects you've submitted, and any developer certifications you've earned.